SamsonAudrey/sgit/README.md

 # sgit

 ### A Scala-based git-like code source manager
-By Audrey Samson
+>By Audrey Samson, From 5 to 20 October, 2019

-Date: From 5 to 20 October, 2019
+*This project is part of the functional programming course.
+It uses sbt assembly and Scala.*

 ### Prerequisites
 You should have :